User GuideWorkflows

 Example

-copinance research run AAPL --workflow static --timeframe mid_term
+copinance analyze stock AAPL --timeframe mid_term

 Agentic Workflows